keldonia/nighttyme/README.md

 - [x] create `ReviewTag` model and join table
 - build out API, Flux loop, and components for:
 - [x] fetching tags for review
-- [ ] adding tags to review
-- [ ] creating tags while adding to reviews
+- [ ] Marking reviews as useful or notuseful
 - [ ] Style new elements